Skip to main content

 7. Governance hooks

-The Hub’s core state (entities, roles, parameters, module registry, sub chain registry) is governed by on-chain mechanisms that:
+The Hub’s core state (entities, roles, parameters, module registry, anchor registry) is governed by on-chain mechanisms that:

 • define who can propose changes;